Dr. Mo is a cardiologist at Keck Medicine of USC and the director of the USC Women’s Cardiovascular Center.

 Even if she weren’t a physician, she would still be an educator.

 “Part of my job is training fellows and residents and, to me, that’s one of the best parts of my job.
-I would still be in a teacher role even if I weren’t in medicine.”
+I would still be involved in teaching, even if I weren’t in medicine.”

 Her specialty is a combination of disciplines.